sylefeb/Silice/projects/fire-v/doc/fire-v.md

 | setup ALU `i+1`        |                 |       | fetch `j+1`      | setup ALU `j`   | fetch `j+2`      | setup ALU `j+1` |
 | predict `j`            | predict `j+1`   |       | predict `j+2`    |                 | predict `j+3`    |                 |

 As you can see some cycles are wasted to recover from the break in the flow.
 The refetch step interrupts everything, and resumes from a different address.
-In the current framework, it typically take 6 cycles: 1 for refetch, 1 to obtain `instr j`, and then 2 steps of *ALU / fetch* and 1 of *commit / decode*.
+In the current framework, it typically take 6 cycles: 1 for refetch, 1 to obtain `instr j`, and then 2 steps of *ALU / fetch* and 2 of *commit / decode*.
 So these are 4 cycles in excess of the best case scenario of 2 cycles.
-(Of course assuming a memory that can use the predictions!
-These timings are for a BRAM memory cache).
+(Of course assuming a memory that can use the predictions ; these timings are for a BRAM memory cache).

 ### Load / store